 The indoor sessions will take place in the Diamond Coast hotel.
 Here we will critique the images we have taken in the field, and discuss ways to improve them.
 We will examine the theory behind great landscape photography, including issues such as researching the location and the importance of individual expression.

 We will also look at different equipment and how to use it, and examine technical matters such as controlling depth of field and using histograms to control exposure.
 There will also be a Photoshop tutorial, where Gareth will pass on tips for processing and optimising your images.

 In addition to these indoor sessions, the whole workshop is aimed at facilitating one big, group discussion about the art of photography.
 The aim throughout is to allow Gareth to share the experience he has gained over twenty years as a professional landscape photographer, to help you take more striking photos.

 If you have any further queries about the weekend, please contact us.
-There are only five places available on this workshop, so we recommend that you book early to avoid disappointment.
+There is only one place remaining on this workshop, so we recommend that you book now to avoid disappointment.

-Please note that any cancellations will be refunded prior to 8th August 2017, minus a 3.5% fee to cover our credit card charges.
-After 8th August 2017 cancellations will only be refunded if we can find a replacement.
+Please note that any cancellations will only be refunded prior to 9th August 2019, minus a 3.5% fee to cover our credit card charges.
+After this date cancellations will only be refunded if we can find a replacement.